Battle of the Coral Sea: Attack on the Japanese carriers

 Yorktown (foreground) and Lexington turn to launch aircraft under clear skies on 8 May.

 At 06:15 on 8 May, from a position 100 nmi east of Rossel Island, Hara launched seven torpedo bombers to search the area bearing 140–230°, out to 250 nmi from the Japanese carriers.
 Assisting in the search were three Kawanishi H6Ks from Tulagi and four G4M bombers from Rabaul.
 At 07:00, the carrier striking force turned to the southwest and was joined by two of Gotō's cruisers, Kinugasa and Furutaka, for additional screening support.
 The invasion convoy, Gotō, and Kajioka steered towards a rendezvous point 40 nmi east of Woodlark Island to await the outcome of the carrier battle.
-During the night, the warm frontal zone with low clouds which had helped hide the U.S. carriers on 7 May moved north and east and now covered the Japanese carriers, limiting visibility to between 2 and 15 nmi.
+During the night, the warm frontal zone with low clouds which had helped hide the US carriers on 7 May moved north and east and now covered the Japanese carriers, limiting visibility to between 2 and 15 nmi.

-At 06:35, TF 17 – operating under Fitch's tactical control and positioned 180 nmi southeast of the Louisiades, launched 18 SBDs to conduct a 360° search out to 200 nmi.
-The skies over the U.S. carriers were mostly clear, with 17 nmi visibility.
+At 06:35, TF 17—operating under Fitch's tactical control and positioned 180 nmi southeast of the Louisiades, launched 18 SBDs to conduct a 360° search out to 200 nmi.
+The skies over the US carriers were mostly clear, with 17 nmi visibility.

 At 08:20, a Lexington SBD piloted by Joseph G. Smith spotted the Japanese carriers through a hole in the clouds and notified TF 17.
 Two minutes later, a Shōkaku search plane commanded by Kenzō Kanno sighted TF 17 and notified Hara.
 The two forces were about 210 nmi apart.
 Both sides raced to launch their strike aircraft.

 At 09:15, the Japanese carriers launched a combined strike of 18 fighters, 33 dive bombers, and 18 torpedo planes, commanded by Takahashi, with Shimazaki again leading the torpedo bombers.
-The U.S. carriers each launched a separate strike.
+The US carriers each launched a separate strike.
 Yorktowns group consisted of 6 fighters, 24 dive bombers, and 9 torpedo planes and was on its way by 09:15.
 Lexingtons group of 9 fighters, 15 dive bombers, and 12 torpedo planes was off at 09:25.
-Both the U.S. and Japanese carrier warship forces turned to head directly for each other's location at high speed in order to shorten the distance their aircraft would have to fly on their return legs.
+Both the US and Japanese carrier warship forces turned to head directly for each other's location at high speed in order to shorten the distance their aircraft would have to fly on their return legs.